masterdoors/kernel_trees/README.md

 *Zhou, Z. H., & Feng, J. (2017, August).
 Deep Forest: Towards An Alternative to Deep Neural Networks.
 In IJCAI (pp. 3553-3559).*

+We use a modification of the implementation from <a name="Deep Forest" href="https://github.com/LAMDA-NJU/Deep-Forest">.

 A combination of the Cascade forest, Kernel forest, and Forest Refinement is tested in:

 *Devyatkin, D. A. (2023).
 Estimation of vegetation indices with Random Kernel Forests.
 IEEE Access, 11, 29500-29509.*

 The code below is a toy-dataset example of Deep Forest Cascade Regression with different basic ensembles: Random Forests, Kernel Forests, and Refined Kernel Forest (The original toy dataset generation code is borrowed from Scikit-Learn).

 ```python
 import numpy as np
 from sklearn.ensemble import RandomForestRegressor